 For Election Procedure, see Rules of Procedure: Nominations, Credentials and Election Committee.

 6) The Secretary-Treasurer shall insure that all Members are notified through the MSA website, mailing or electronic mailing, such as the ballots, of the time and place of the Election.
 A ballot listing nominated candidates and proposal shall be published on the MSA website at least 30-days prior to Election.
 Ample space shall be provided for write-in candidates.

 7) Election ballots will be sent to members 30 days in advance of the State Shoot.

 ARTICLE XI – Regular, Special and Annual Meetings

 1) A meeting of the Board shall be held annually as the first meeting after the election of the new Board (see Rules of Procedure-Board of Directors) at such time and place as the Board determines.
 There shall be a minimum of at least one additional meeting during the year.

 2) A Special Membership meeting may be called by not less than 40% of the Membership.
 Thus assembled, the Membership shall decide upon issues as may come before it.

 3) A Special Meeting of the MSA may be called at any time by the President, or in the event of his failure to act, by such other Officer or Member as the Board shall designate.

 4) An Annual Membership Meeting, including Officers and Affiliated Club representatives, will be held prior to the first Regular meeting of the new Board.

 5) The order of business for the Annual Membership Meeting shall be as defined in the Rules of Procedure-Board of Directors.

-6) The Membership present at a Regular Meeting shall constitute a quorum, provided notice was published in the MSA News.
+6) The Membership present at a Regular Meeting shall constitute a quorum, provided notice was published via mail, email or the MSA website.
 Note: No less than 10% of the Membership shall constitute a quorum at a Special Meeting.